This blog post was updated with the latest information in August 2026.

 5:00 – Walking The Witch City

-7:00 – Pizza and cookies
+7:00 – Dinner and dessert

 Finish your day trip to Salem with dinner in town.
 Salem has a variety of great restaurants and one of my favorites is Bambolina.
 It’s a casual Italian restaurant known for their handmade pizza.
 Bambolina’s Neapolitan style pizza is cooked in a hand-made hearth that was imported right from Italy.
 I always start out a meal with their grilled Caesar salad before moving to one of their veggie pizzas.